TristanCopley/photoboard_v1/README.md

   * We want those who use Photoboard to leave smiling!

  ## Project Requirements
-The following bullets are requirements from our sponser Mr Devlin:
+The following bullets are requirements from our sponser Mr. Devlin:

 * A login for his students
 * A gallery for photos the students took